-We got the train from Eindhoven to Amsterdam early Wednesday morning, the train journey was only about an hour and a half so it wasn’t too bad.
-It also meant I didn’t have an excuse not to get some revision done on the train.
+We got the train from Eindhoven to Amsterdam early Wednesday morning and the journey was only about an hour and a half which meant, unfortunately, I didn’t have any excuse not to get some revision done on the way there.

 When we first arrived we decided that we would just explore and have a wander, heading in the direction of Anne Frank’s house.
 On the way, unsurprisingly we did stop to do a bit of shopping – I somehow manage to find a Zara in every city I visit which I love but my bank account definitely does not!

-Just as we made it to Anne Frank’s house, disaster struck, my phone died which was where our tickets were.
-We spent ages trying to log on to my email account on Manny’s phone without luck before discovering that they could just let us in and check our booking in the reception.
+Just as we made it to Anne Frank’s house, disaster struck, my phone died which is where our e-tickets were saved!
+We spent ages trying to log on to my email account on Manny’s phone without luck before discovering that they could just let us in and check our booking at the reception.

 It was extremely busy and it probably took us an hour and a half to make our way through the house.
 There were lots of very steep stairs to climb and there were lots of short video clips being shown to provide you with more information and background about the Frank family.
 The house was much bigger than we thought it would be and there was a lot to take in.
 To me, being in the house felt very surreal and like when we visited Auschwitz, we both learnt a lot of things we didn’t already know.

 If you are considering visiting the house, I 100% recommend booking!
-From morning to early afternoon only bookings can attend and after that, anyone can queue up and go in.
+From morning to early afternoon the house is only open to people who have booked and after that, anyone can queue up and go in.
 However, the queue was massive and when we walked back past the house much later on – it hadn’t got any shorter!

 For lunch, we found a lovely little cafe filled with fairy lights where we hid from the rain and both enjoyed a sandwich and a hot chocolate!

-For dinner we found a little Chinese restaurant doing a bargain menu so we went there and the food was reasonably nice!
+For dinner we found a little Chinese restaurant offering a bargain set menu which we made the most of!